Econ Market Research

 • In August 2023, Microsoft and Epic are stepping up their AI collaboration to accelerate the effect of generative AI in healthcare.
 The growth of a strategic plan to integrate conversational, ambient, and generative AI technologies throughout the Epic electronic health record (EHR) ecosystem and deliver AI to healthcare at scale.

-Electronic Health Records Market Report Segmentation
+Electronic Health Records Market Report Scope & Segmentation

 By Product